JDElite Flowchart Builder User Guide

 The buttons on the toolbar of the DB table editor are as follow:

-- Add a new empty row.
+- Add a new empty row

-- Add an additional row for primary key (for a composite primary key).
+- Add an additional row for primary key

-- Delete the row if there is no reference to it.
+- Delete the row if there is no reference to it

 One-to-one cardinality

-One example was the CUSTOMER to CONTACT relation shown before under Primary and Foreign Keys title.
+One example was the CUSTOMER to CONTACT relation shown before under the Primary and Foreign Keys title.
 This is the case when one entity is split in two in order to present the information in a more comprehensible way.
 Another example would be the car to service ticket relation in a car repair shop:

 One-to-many cardinality